vlakir/CyrLCDconverter/readme.md

 (in accordance with value of ucCodepage parameter).
 Latin characters remain unchanged.

-The library manipulates strings only , it does't contain any hardware-depended code for direct access to LCD display.
+The utility manipulates strings only, it does't contain any hardware-depended code for direct access to LCD display.
 You can use any driver for LCD display together with CyrLCDconverter.
 I recommend [LiquidCrystal library](https://bitbucket.org/fmalpartida/new-liquidcrystal/wiki/Home) by F. Malpartida.

 ### Example for LiquidCrystal library: